michael-van-vuuren/csci5612/exampleSite/content/eda.md

 ![21](images/21.png)

-We can discretize `Playlist Probability` into two values:
+Discretize `Playlist Probability` into two values:

 1. 0 for the lower 50%
 2. 1 for the upper 50%